a11ce/aetherwiki/md-src/suyama.md

 **Suyama** is a [[K-Envoy|kogane]] in [[Highwater]].
 They operate a shipyard specializing in anti-fouling coatings.

-They later collaborate with [[Helix Dynamics]] to apply anti-eel paint inside pipelines.
+They later collaborate with [[Helix Dynamics]] to apply anti-eel paint developed by Jessica Ross inside pipelines.